DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

 In C#, all types, predefined and user-defined, reference types and value types, inherit directly or indirectly from Object.
 So basically it is the base class for all the data types in C#.
 Before assigning values, it needs type conversion.
-When a variable of a value type is converted to object, it’s called boxing.
+When a variable of a value type is converted to object, itâ€™s called boxing.
-When a variable of type object is converted to a value type, it’s called unboxing.
+When a variable of type object is converted to a value type, itâ€™s called unboxing.
 Its type name is System.Object.
 >* Example:

     // Using Reference data types